jclausen/jclausen.github.io/about.md

 This is my thinkspace.
 ----------------------

-After maintaining and developing on a number of different blogs (theatre, tech, personal, politics, etc.) and platforms over the years, I'm finally consolidating them all in to one big old diverse mish-mash of a blog.
+After maintaining and developing on a number of different blogs (theatre, tech, personal, politics, etc.) and platforms over the years, I'm finally consolidating them all in to one big old diverse mishmash (yes, this is a word) of a blog.
 That's how my mind operates, for the most part, so I figured I'd put it all out there...
 Somtimes I'm brief, sometimes verbose, often introspective, quite a bit artsy and randomly philosophical.

 Under the hood
 --------------